We've independently reviewed this article to make sure it's as accurate as we can make it.

 - Potential fire hazard.
 If you (or any unknowing kids) leave flammable objects on a heater, you’re asking for trouble.
 Infrared is no different.
 Stick to the best practices and keep the space in front of the heater clear.

 - Protect the power cord.
-Know a leading cause of home fires?
-Damaged power cables.
-Make sure the cable isn’t just left stretched out across a room, or anywhere it could be getting a lot of wear and tear.
+Damaged power cables can cause home fires, so please make sure the cable isn’t just left stretched out across a room, or anywhere it could be getting a lot of wear and tear.

 - Keep away from small hands and paws.
-The coils of an infrared heater can get If you have young kids or curious pets then I’d recommend getting a wall-mounted heater, or one that has a cool-to-the-touch exterior.
+The coils of an infrared heater can get hot.
+If you have young kids or curious pets, then I’d recommend getting a wall-mounted heater, or one that has a cool-to-the-touch exterior.

 - Keep it clear.
 Don’t leave any clothes, drapes, or other flammable objects on top of or right next to the heater.